-Star Trek: Enterprise star Connor Trinner can be seen in the recently released online series Stargate: Origins.
+Star Trek: Enterprise star Connor Trinneer can be seen in the recently released online series Stargate: Origins.
 The actor appears in the latest episode of the Alpha Quadrant podcast to talk to Aron Eisenberg and Garrett Wang about his return to the Stargate franchise and also discuss his time as Charles “Trip” Tucker III on Enterprise.

 Auditioning for ‘Enterprise’ was “Brutal”